-- Refugee community networks could include word-of-mouth networks, as well as community and religious organizations (e.g. churches, mosques), outreach centres, radio programs, newspapers, and social media groups. - Translating job descriptions into the local languages of refugees (e.g. Arabic, Ukrainian) in your area may also help.
+- Refugee community networks could include word-of-mouth networks and social media groups. - Translating job descriptions into the local languages of refugees e.g. Ukrainian or Arabic in your area may also help.

 In some cases, "marketing" through refugee community networks may be organic - research shows that if a refugee has a positive experience with an employer, other members of their community are likely to seek employment at the same company.